topcoder-platform/mfe-customer-work/README.md

 Created by Microsoft, this plugin will allow you to see lint errors in the Problems panel.

 **WARNING:** Other lint plugins can interfere with TSLint, so it is recommended that you uninstall/disable all other lint plugins (e.g. ESLint, Prettier, etc).

+## Migration

+The self service project is currently migrated from javascript to typescript.
+That's why in the root of the repository there are two source folders(`src` and `src-ts`).
+During the build process all the typescript is transpiled to javascript and entire apps is converted to single javascript file by `single-spa`.

 ## Styling